Outdoor Bars and Restaurants to Visit this Summer in Toulouse

 11 rue Humbert Tomatis, 31200 Toulouse

-What do you do when your bar in Toulouse, Le Ministrère, is not well-adapted to the health regulations put in place by the Ministry of Health to prevent the spread of coronavirus?
+What do you do when your bar in Toulouse, Le Ministère, is not well-adapted to the health regulations put in place by the Ministry of Health to prevent the spread of coronavirus?
 Why, you open a guinguette outside!
-This new guinguette in the Minimes neighborhood features a food truck with burgers and tapas.
-There are spaces for petanque (bring your own balls), as well as beer pong (hey, we are a university town, after all…).
+Even though Le Ministère has reopened, this guinguette in the Minimes neighborhood is back for the summer of 2021.
+It features a food truck with burgers and tapas.
+There are spaces for pétanque (bring your own balls), as well as beer pong (hey, we are a university town, after all…).